 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

 Montreal’s construction industry is booming.
 A report conducted by the Association de la Construction du Québec (ACQ) foresees the industry will need approximately 20,000 workers a year for the next ten year period in order to meet the demand for the city’s numerous projects.
-At Bus.com, we know that getting these workers to work sites as efficiently and affordably as possible is crucial, and charter bus rentals and construction site shuttles from Bus.com are ideal for the job.
+At Bus.com, we know that getting these workers to work sites as efficiently and affordably as possible is crucial, and charter bus rentals and employee shuttle services from Bus.com are ideal for the job.

 In the Montreal area, construction sites are extremely varied, and one site may require a very different transportation solution than the next.
 At Bus.com, we offer a variety of bus types, each with a range of amenities, so you can choose the right construction shuttle for your needs.
 From high-capacity coach buses to functional minibuses, we have a bus that’s right for you.